-In terms of changes/updates: the Introduction has been revised in order to report the updates done compared with the initial definition of the application requirements.
+In terms of changes/updates: the Introduction is mostly unchanged since the vision and the general aim of the Deliverable D2.4 is in the same line of D2.1.
 Section 3 has been mostly modified since the renewable-energy prediction was implemented by scratch during the first 18 month of the EVEREST project: in D2.1 the state-of-the-art of wind energy prediction was presented, in D2.4 the actual description of the newly developed workflow, accomplished with new computational and data aspects, has been added.

-As for the air-quality use case illegible modifications occurred and Section 4 is quite unchanged; while the traffic prediction model changed in different parts, as reported in Section 5.
+As for the air-quality use case illegible modifications occurred and Section 4 is quite unchanged; while the traffic prediction model changed in different parts as reported in Section 5.

-Such changes in the use cases led to a refinement of the requirements reported in Section 6; actually, REQ5 and REQ6 have been updated for a tuned specification while REQ15 and REQ16 have been introduced as new requirements emerged in the first half period of the project.
+Such changes in the use cases led to a refinement of the requirements reported in Section 6; actually, REQ5 and REQ6 have been updated tuned specification while REQ15 and REQ16 have been introduced as new requirements emerged in the first half period of the project.

-Section 7 revises possible achievements for each use cases in terms of industrial goals: the section also introduces (new) methods, and provides priorities.
-Furthermore, the Sections associates metrics with KPIs to support the evaluation of the effectiveness of the EVEREST ecosystem.
+Section 7 revises possible achievements for each use cases interms of industrial goals: the section also introduces (new) methods, and prevides priorities.
+Furthermore, the Sections associates metrics with KPIsto support the evaluation of the effectiveness of the EVEREST ecosystem. tot set approx